jonasbn/dstserver-website/blog/2022-09-19-fundraising/index.md

 #### Give away skin

-Skins are vital factor in game.
+Skin is a vital factor in game.

 ### Hiring